-1 Percentage of dry matter; 2 EBC and IBI specify a H/C (molar ratio) limit of <0.7; 3 pH and EC limits are 4-12 and 1000 in D. Lgs 75/2017
+1 Percentage of dry matter; 2 EBC and IBI specify a H/C (molar ratio) limit of <0.7; 3 pH and EC limits are 4-12 and 1000 in RRFF, IG (2010)

-Table 3 presents the mineral composition of biochar produced at 30-minute test.
+Table 3 presents the macro and trace elements composition of biochar produced in 30-minute test.
 Macro nutrient presence in biochar is directly related to ash content (19.20%), which is influenced by feedstock composition.
-Biochar has high macro nutrients concentration—sodium (Na), potassium (K), phosphorus (P), calcium (Ca), and magnesium (Mg).
-Macro nutrients presence is influence influenced by ash content (19.20%) in the biochar.
-Biochar exhibitsis characterised by high nutrients composition compared to green waste biochar at 400°C as reported by López-Cano et al., (2018).
-Similarly, Similarly Ca (59,054 mg/kg) concentration may possibly be attributed to fish waste as fish bones are calcium rich (Ghaly et al., 2013).
-Similarly, trace elements in biochar respects the limits after evaluated against four regulatory frameworks: RRFF, IG (2010), FMFPA, EU (2019), FSBP, EBC (2025), and GCB, IBI (2020), guidelines. presence These results confirm the potential suitability for soil amendment and compost additives for mitigating environmental impacts of composting process, however, field trials must validate long-term impacts on soil health, as well tests for composting process and final compost quality.
+Biochar from co-pyrolysis blend possess a high nutrient composition compared to green waste biochar at 400°C, as reported by López-Cano et al., (2018).
+Also, high Ca (59,054 mg/kg) concentration may possibly be attributed to the presence of fish waste as fish bones are calcium-rich (Ghaly et al., 2013).
+Similarly, trace elements in biochar respect the limits after being evaluated against four regulatory frameworks: RRFF, IG (2010), FMFPA, EU (2019), FSBP, EBC (2025), and GCB, IBI (2020) guidelines.
+Both high nutrient content and low trace elements concentration give a potential indication of suitability for agricultural use as soil amendment and compost additives; however, pot and field trials must validate long-term impacts on soil health and compost quality.

-Furthermore, presents the macro element and heavy metal content of biochar produced at a 30-minute residence time compared to standards outlined by D. Lgs 75/2017, EU Regulation 1009/2019, EBC, and IBI.
-The concentrations of macro elements such as sodium (Na), potassium (K), phosphorus (P), calcium (Ca), and magnesium (Mg) in the biochar are notably high.
-Such high concentrations are potentially beneficial for agricultural use as a soil amendment, contributing to nutrient enrichment.
-Calcium (59,054 mg/kg) levels significantly surpass values typically reported in woody biomass biochar, such as Chen et al., (2016), reflecting the unique composition of the mixed feedstock.
-Regarding trace element concentrations, the biochar complies with D. Lgs 75/2017, EU Regulation 1009/2019, EBC, and IBI limits.
-Critical metals like nickel (Ni), copper (Cu), zinc (Zn), chromium (Cr), and Molybdenum (Mo) comply with limits, suggesting co-pyrolysis of FW and PW produces safe biochar suitable for agricultural and as an additive in aerobic composting to produce CoBC.
-However, tests are required to evaluate its impacts on soil properties and compost quality.

 Table 3: Biochar macro and trace elements concentration at 30-minute residence time.